-The majority of American adults read at an 8th grade reading level while medical texts including instructions are written at a 10th grade reading level.46 This gap in understanding results in preventable poor health outcomes as people are unclear as to their next clinical steps or become disengaged from care because of a lack of understanding.
+The majority of American adults read at an 8th grade reading level while medical texts including instructions are written at a 10th grade reading level.51 This gap in understanding results in preventable poor health outcomes as people are unclear as to their next clinical steps or become disengaged from care because of a lack of understanding.
+This report recommends materials be readable at a 5th grade reading level to match Federal standards.

 Lack of comprehensive of written and/or spoken English also serves as a barrier to a healthcare system that predominantly uses English.
-In some counties in Washington state, almost a third of households speak English less than very well.47 Similarly, in some counties, more than half of households speak a language other than English, most frequently Spanish.
+In some counties in Washington state, almost a third of households speak English less than very well.52 Similarly, in some counties, more than half of households speak a language other than English, most frequently Spanish.
 Information by counties in Washington State on the prevalence of languages spoken in the home is available here.
 More information is available from the Washington Coalition for language access here and from the Robert Wood Johnson Foundation here.